Show / Hide Table of Contents

 GoogleAppsCardV1CardAction

 A card action is the action associated with the card.
 For example, an invoice card might include actions such as delete invoice, email invoice, or open the invoice in a browser.
-Not supported by Chat apps.
+Google Workspace add-ons:

 GoogleAppsCardV1CardFixedFooter